cpeisert/vertizee/docs/source/glossary.rst

   induced subgraph
-    An *induced subgraph* is a :term:`subgraph` formed from a subset of the vertices, that includes all edges that connect pairs of vertices in the subset. :cite:`clrs`
+    An *induced subgraph* is a :term:`subgraph` formed from a subset of the vertices, that includes all edges that connect pairs of vertices in the subset. :cite:`2009:clrs`

   in-tree
     A synonym for :term:`anti-arborescence`.